How to Adopt a Purebred Pet – with NO Breeder Fees!

-After a couple of encouraging chats with friends who had rescued purebred dogs (see 2 of them pictured below), I started my search for a Bengal through rescue groups on Facebook.
+After a couple of encouraging chats with friends who had rescued purebred dogs (see 2 of them pictured below), I started searching for a Bengal through rescue groups on Facebook.
 To my delight, I found breed-specific rescue groups all over the country!
 I ended up fostering, then adopting Shirley through Great Lakes Bengal Rescue.
 I am forever grateful to them for connecting our family with this wonderful cat.

-No matter what breed you have your heart set on, it’s smart to look for a purebred rescue group.
+No matter what breed you have your heart set on, it’s wise to look for a purebred rescue group.
 Dogs, cats, birds, horses, and fish are just a handful of the breed-specific animal rescue groups that work to find forever homes for animals in need.

 Pros of Adopting Pets Through Rescue Groups